 - By submitting an application to work away you are confirming that you have an approved risk assessment and appropriate insurance.
 You should not submit an application if you do not have these in place.
 These are not required for working away at home, for the purpose of writing up)

 - You may also wish to upload additional material in support of your application

 The University has a legal obligation to assess the risks of all its activities where they affect staff or students.
 This includes students working away from Cambridge even if this involves working at another institution in the UK or abroad.
 You must therefore have an approved risk assessment in place before you apply for permission to work away.

 The Head of your Department is responsible for ensuring that appropriate risk management is in place for periods of working away and must therefore approve your risk assessment.
-For information, the University Safety Office has detailed advice on their website http://www.safety.admin.cam.ac.uk/risk-assesment
+Some Faculties and Departments have their own risk assessment templates, and you should confirm with your Department or Faculty which template should be used.
+For information, the University Safety Office has detailed advice and generic templates on their website at http://www.safety.admin.cam.ac.uk/risk-assesment

 You will need to show that you have adequate insurance for any period of working away unless:

 - You are remaining in the UK